-- 1. Trustees shall not participate in the decision-making processes associated with their office when prohibited to do so by the Municipal Conflict of Interest Act. - 2.
-Trustees shall not participate in the decision-making processes associated with their office when they have a disqualifying interest in a matter. - 3.
-For greater certainty: - a) Trustees shall not participate in the decision-making processes associated with their office when they have a direct, indirect or deemed pecuniary interest in a matter, except in compliance with the Municipal Conflict of Interest Act. - b) Trustees shall not participate in the decision-making processes associated with their office when they have an interest that though in compliance with the Municipal Conflict of Interest Act, is nevertheless a disqualifying interest by virtue of the nature of the relationship between the Trustee and other persons or bodies to be affected by the decision. - 4.
-Treatment of Non-Disqualifying Interests: - a) Trustees may participate in the decision-making processes associated with their office when they have a non-disqualifying interest provided they file at their earliest opportunity a Transparency Disclosure in a form and manner established by the Director of Education acting in consultation with the Integrity Page 7 of 40
+- 3. For greater certainty: - a) Trustees shall not participate in the decision-making processes associated with their office when they have a direct, indirect or deemed pecuniary interest in a matter, except in compliance with the Municipal Conflict of Interest Act. - b) Trustees shall not participate in the decision-making processes associated with their office when they have an interest that though in compliance with the Municipal Conflict of Interest Act, is nevertheless a disqualifying interest by virtue of the nature of the relationship between the Trustee and other persons or bodies to be affected by the decision. - 4.
+Treatment of Non-Disqualifying Interests: - a) Trustees may participate in the decision-making processes associated with their office when they have a non-disqualifying interest provided they file at their earliest opportunity a Transparency Disclosure in a form and manner established by the Director of Education acting in consultation with the Integrity Commissioner. - b) Transparency Disclosures are public documents and shall be available for public viewing on the Board web site. - c) The determination of whether an actual disqualifying interest or an actual non-disqualifying interest exists, when challenged, is subject to the determination by the Integrity Commissioner of whether a reasonable person fully informed of the facts would believe that the Trustee could not participate impartially in the decision-making processes related to the matter.

 Lotonto Catholic POLICY SECTION: TRUSTEES

 SUB-SECTION:

 POLICY NAME: TRUSTEE CODE OF CONDUCT

-Tet School B POLICY NO: Т.04
+'cr School b POLICY NO: T.04